influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/transformations/aggregates/aggregatewindow.md

 _**Data type:** Array of strings_

-### timeSrc
+### timeColumn
-The "time source" column from which time is copied for the aggregate record.
+The time column from which time is copied for the aggregate record.
 Defaults to `"_stop"`.

 _**Data type:** String_